kgrid-objects/cpic-collection/readme.md

   - v0.0.1 Converted from legacy KO in Library2 - ark:/99999/fk4668rz5b;
   - v0.0.2 Converted from legacy KO in Library2 - ark:/99999/fk49z9gr7p;

-Additional information about the legacy CPIC Knowledge Objects can be found in the [lagacy readme](legecy_readme.md).
+Additional information about the legacy CPIC Knowledge Objects can be found in the [legacy readme](legecy_readme.md).
 There is also in the [etc](etc).

 ## Prerequisites